NAMI HelpLine

 • Group Therapy with others who have similar experiences can help build resilience when someone feels alone and isolated.
 Group therapy helps lessen shame and provide support, as well as reduce feelings of helplessness.
 Groups for survivors of sexual assault and combat experiences frequently have members living with PTSD and related symptoms.

-Ask your therapist if they are familiar with, or have been trained in, these specific techniques.
+Ask your therapist if they are familiar with, or have been trained in, these techniques.
 If their answer is no, ask what approach they use in trauma psychotherapy.
 There are other effective approaches, but it is helpful to understand your health care professional’s experience in addressing PTSD.
 Consider asking your therapist, primary care doctor or health plan provider for a referral to a specialist in these treatments if you conclude they are the best match for you.

 Medications

-There is no one medication that treats all the symptoms of PTSD, yet some medications can help with some symptoms and also increase the effectiveness of psychotherapy.
+There is no one medication that treats all the symptoms of PTSD, but some medications can help with some symptoms and also increase the effectiveness of psychotherapy.
 When selecting a medication, you should also consider the presence of any other conditions such as depression or anxiety and how they may be impacted.

 • Antidepressants can be useful to help reduce symptoms of PTSD.
 Some serotonin reuptake inhibitors (SSRIs) have been approved by the FDA for the treatment of PTSD in adults and are often the first line of treatment.
-Be sure to be informed about medication uses and side effects, and ask your doctor about the latest research in this field.
+Be sure to be informed about medication uses and side effects and ask your doctor about the latest research in this field.

 • Other medication approaches are also available, although some are not FDA-approved specifically for the treatment of PTSD symptoms.
 Ask your doctor for more information about all medication options available.

 • Other biological interventions.
 Many states that have legalized marijuana for medical use, and it includes an indication for PTSD.
 To date, there has not been a randomized controlled trial on the effectiveness of marijuana for PTSD, so it’s difficult to assess its potential viability as a treatment.
 Research is also underway to assess the potential use of Methylenedioxymethamphetamine (MDMA) to augment psychotherapy for PTSD.
-MDMA is currently not legal in the U.S.
+MDMA is currently not legal in the U.S. and is not FDA approved for the treatment of PTSD.

 Complementary Health Approaches